 The older guy enjoyed looking over the rim of his glasses.
-I was asked to sit down at the little table, and explain just why I hadn’t checked in earlier with the militia in the capital city of Tiraspol.
-It seemed that an important stamp was missing from one of my in-triplicate carbon copied documents that I had received four days earlier at the very same location.
-But really, all we were about to discuss was how much cash I would need to hand over, before I would be allowed to leave Transnistria.
-Not enter, but leave.
-After spending four days in Eastern Europe’s most magical breakway militarised territory, at this point nothing surprised me.
+I was asked to sit down, and explain just why I hadn’t checked in earlier with the militia, back in the Tiraspol – the capital city of Transnistria.
+It seemed that an important stamp was missing from one of my in-triplicate carbon-copied documents that I’d received four days earlier at this very same location.
+But really, all we were going to discuss today was how much cash I would need to hand over, before I would be allowed to leave Transnistria.
+Not enter, but leave – I was bribing my way out of a “country” that isn’t recognised by anyone except members of the two or three other former-Soviet breakaway nations.
+And, after spending four days in Eastern Europe’s most magical breakway militarised territory, at this point nothing surprised me.

 Neither seemed impressed with my flippant attitude to bribe negotiations or systemic militarised corruption.
 They didn’t look twice at the twenty Euro note.
 The young guy translated – in summary, twenty Euros would simply not be enough.
 Now, this wasn’t the first time I’d played the old “bribe the corrupt official” game in Transnistria.
 In fact, it was the second time this week.
 So I decided to play hard ball.
 He was at 1725 Euros, I was at 20.
 Time for me to get some hand in this game, and wrap up this little charade.